 (f) Family Nurse Practitioner (FNP) The Family Nurse Practitioner independently provides health care to families and to persons across the lifespan;

 (g) Geriatric Nurse Practitioner (GNP) The Geriatric Nurse Practitioner independently provides health care to older adults.
-National certification exams for GNPs are scheduled for retirement in 2014.
+National certification exams for GNPs are scheduled for retirement on December 31, 2014.
 Licensees currently holding this title will need to maintain their current state and national certification to continue recognition of this designation;

 (h) Neonatal Nurse Practitioner (NNP) — The Neonatal Nurse Practitioner independently provides health care to neonates and infants;

-(i) Pediatric Nurse Practitioner (PNP) The Pediatric Nurse Practitioner independently provides health care to persons newborn to young adulthood; In 2013 the national certification examination changed this title to Pediatric Primary Care Nurse Practitioner (PPCNP) to more accurately reflect the focus of comprehensive pediatric primary care.
-All previous PNPs licensees will transition to title of PPCNP with renewal;
+(i) Pediatric Nurse Practitioner (PNP) The Pediatric Nurse Practitioner independently provides health care to persons newborn to young adulthood.
+In August of 2013 the national certification examination changed their title to Pediatric Nurse Practitioner Primary Care (PNP-PC) to more accurately reflect the focus of comprehensive pediatric primary care.
+All previous PNPs licensees will transition to title of PNP-PC with renewal;

-(j) Acute Care Pediatric Nurse Practitioner (ACPNP) independently cares for newborns to young adults that are acutely or critically ill;
+(j) Pediatric Nurse Practitioner Acute Care (PNP-AC) independently cares for newborns to young adults that are acutely or critically ill;

 (k) Psychiatric/Mental Health Nurse Practitioner (PMHNP) The Psychiatric/Mental Health Nurse Practitioner independently provides health care to clients with mental and emotional needs and/or disorders.
 The Psychiatric/Mental Health Nurse Practitioner scope may be further differentiated by care of populations newborn to young adulthood, adolescent to adult, or across the lifespan;